 Welcome to the SEC’s Strategic Hub for Innovation and Financial Technology (FinHub).
 As financial technologies, methods of capital formation, market structures, and investor interfaces continue to evolve, FinHub will play an important role in facilitating the SEC’s active engagement with innovators, developers, and entrepreneurs.
 In addition to being a resource for information about the SEC’s views and actions in the FinTech space, FinHub is also a forum for engaging with SEC staff by clicking the “ENGAGE WITH FINHUB” button below.

 As part of a continuing effort to assist those seeking to comply with the U.S. federal securities laws, FinHub published a framework for analyzing whether a digital asset is a security.
 The framework is not intended to be an exhaustive overview of the law; rather, it is a tool to help market participants assess whether the federal securities laws apply to the offer, sale, or resale of a particular digital asset.
-Additionally, the Division of Corporation Finance issued no-action response to a market participant in connection with the proposed offer and sale of a digital asset.

 SEC FinHub staff hosted a public forum focusing on distributed ledger technology (DLT) and digital assets on May 31, 2019.
 The forum was open to the public and webcast live via the SEC’s website; see webcast archive.
 The agenda and participants are listed below.